Twelve Pet Safety Tips From WVMA Member, Dr. Ann Sherwood Zeiser

 Lilies are especially toxic when ingested by cats.
 Even a small amount can damage the kidneys and send a cat into acute kidney failure that may not be reversible.
 To avoid the heartbreak of this situation please just look at the lilies at the store or on the internet.
 There are some varieties of lilies such as peace lilies that are not so poisonous so investigate before buying.

-If you have any questions about keeping your pet safe this Christmas season, contact your local WVMA member veterinarian or find one close to you at www.wvma.org.Last modified on
+If you have any questions about keeping your pet safe this Christmas season, contact your local WVMA member veterinarian or find a veterinary clinic close to you at www.wvma.org/findaclinic.Last modified on